kinow/kinoshita.eti.br/posts/2017-09-13_removing-javadoc-svn-id-tags-with-shell-script.md

 ---
-title: Removing Javadoc SVN $Id$ Tags With Shell Script
+title: Removing Javadoc SVN Id Tags with Shell Script
 time: '16:49:26'
 ---

-Subversion supports [Keyword Substitution](http://svnbook.red-bean.com/en/1.4/svn.advanced.props.special.keywords.html), which performs substitution of some keywords such as Author, Date, and **Id**.
-The **Id** is the date time and user, showing when the file was last modified.
+Subversion supports [Keyword Substitution](http://svnbook.red-bean.com/en/1.4/svn.advanced.props.special.keywords.html), which performs substitution of some keywords such as _Author_, _Date_, and **_Id_**.
+The **_Id_** is the date, time, and user that last modified the file.

-It used to be common to all Apache Commons components to have a line as follows in the header of each file.
+It used to be common to all Apache Commons components to have a line as follows in the header of each Java class.

 {% geshi 'java' %}
 /**